| Official

 relaxation training; it is at present unclear to what extent

 acupuncture shares similar biological mechanisms.
+It

 should be noted also that for any therapeutic intervention,